GenProve: Learning to Generate Text with Fine-Grained Provenance

 \textbf{GPT-4o-based provenance annotation and preliminary filtering.} Given a question $Q$, a document set $D$, and a target sentence $t_j$, we prompt GPT-4o to predict provenance triples.
 These triples follow the (DocID, SentID, Relation) format, covering Quotation, Compression, and Inference (Figure~\ref{fig:prove_asqa_pipeline}, Stage 2).
 This process annotates each sentence independently to form a candidate pool.
 Next, three annotators screen the outputs for quality.
 They verify instruction compliance, fluency, and ethical safety.
 Crucially, they enforce strict [PROVE] formatting, checking for tag completeness, evidence merging, and index consistency.
 Violating samples are removed or corrected.
 Appendix~\ref{app:proveasqa-pre-filter} details this protocol.

 \textbf{Reconstruction, expert validation, and final formatting.} We reconstruct instance-level examples by aggregating sentence-level annotations (Figure~\ref{fig:prove_asqa_pipeline}, Stage 3).
 Target sentences are sorted by their original order and concatenated, with each sentence receiving a [PROVE] tag that enumerates its evidence and relations (Eq.~\ref{eq:prove_example}).
 Subsequently, three experts conduct a second-round validation.
-Under a dual-check protocol, they rigorously verify evidence sufficiency and relation correctness (Quotation, Compression, Inference); instances failing either check are revised or discarded.
+Under a dual-check protocol, they rigorously verify whether each answer sentence is fully supported by its cited provenance set and whether each relation label (Quotation, Compression, Inference) is correct; instances failing either check are revised or discarded.
 Finally, valid samples are formatted for training: the user message comprises the question $Q$ and documents $D$, while the assistant message contains the long answer $A$ with embedded [PROVE] tags.
 Appendix~\ref{app:proveasqa-expert-validation} details this protocol.